simonspa/corryvreckan/README.md

 The LaTeX and Pandoc CMake modules used by Corryvreckan are licensed under the BSD 3-Clause License.

-The General Broken Lines library for track fitting is distributed under the terms of the GNU General Public License verison 2.
+The General Broken Lines library for track fitting is distributed under the terms of the GNU General Public License version 2.
 The license can be found [here](3rdparty/GeneralBrokenLines/COPYING.LIB), the original source code is available from [here](www.terascale.de/wiki/generalbrokenlines/).